LualtOfficial/CrabGame.SnowballJump/README.md

+fork so that the jump only works in practice lobbies, but the rebind everywhere

+original docs below
+---

 # Installation:
 - Download [Bepinex](https://builds.bepinex.dev/projects/bepinex_be/577/BepInEx_UnityIL2CPP_x64_ec79ad0_6.0.0-be.577.zip).
 - Open your game folder (In steam, right click crab game, Manage > Browse local files).